GiulioRusso/Impossible-Pacman/README.md

         ```bash
         ./impossiblepacman
         ```

+## Important Notes
+- Do not rename or move the source or destination folders after generating the project; otherwise, the build may fail.
+- Ensure you are using the correct compilers.
+- Avoid using folder names with special characters or spaces, as they may cause errors in the build process.

 Note: No matter which compiling solution you use.
 You can build the project also using one of the IDE project that can be created with CMake (e.g. Xcode, Eclipse etc.).